delphidabbler/codesnip/Docs/ReadMe.txt

 Contribute to the Database
 ================================================================================

-Please do contribute procedures, functions and type or constant definitions to the on-line Code Snippets database.
+Please do contribute Pascal snippets to the on-line Code Snippets database.

-You can submit routines from your user-defined database using the "Snippets |
-Submit Routines" menu option.
+You can submit routines from your user-defined snippets database using the "Snippets | Submit Routines" menu option.
 Otherwise please send your code via the DelphiDabbler contact page at http://www.delphidabbler.com/contact

 Thanks